yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/set-up-payment-connection.md

 <Video src="https://github.com/writechoiceorg/yuno-images/raw/main/doc/set_up_you_account/routing_V2.mp4" />

-### Step 3: Enable the Payment Method in the Checkout Builder
+### Step 3: enable the payment method in the Checkout Builder

 After configuring your connection and routing, you need to enable the payment method to make it available in your checkout: